djreiss/lsst-dipole/REPORT.md

 We implemented a faux dipole generation routine (separate from lsst code, i.e., using `numpy`) with realistic non-background-limited (Poisson) noise.
 We then implemented a separate 2-D dipole fitting function in "pure" python (we used the `lmfit` package, which is basically a wrapper around `scipy.optimize.leastsq()`).
 The dipole (and the function which is minimized) is generated using a 2-D double Gaussian.
 Interesting findings include:

-1. The "pure python" optimization is nearly twice as fast as the `ip_diffim` implementation.
-Some of the reasons for this may lie in putative `ip_diffim` issues described above.
+1. The "pure python" optimization is nearly twice as fast as the `dipoleMeasurement` implementation.
+Some of the reasons for this may lie in putative `dipoleMeasurement` issues described above.
-2. Using similar constraints (i.e., none), the "pure python" optimization results in model fits with similar characteristics to those of the `ip_diffim` code.
+2. Using similar constraints (i.e., none), the "pure python" optimization results in model fits with similar characteristics to those of the `dipoleMeasurement` code.
 For example, a plot of recovered x-coordinate of dipoles of fixed flux with gradually increasing separations is shown [here](notebooks/7b.%20test%20new%20(fixed!)%20and%20ip_diffim%20dipole%20fitting%20on%20same%20sources-Copy3%20(more%20realistic%20noise)_files/7b.%20test%20new%20(fixed!)%20and%20ip_diffim%20dipole%20fitting%20on%20same%20sources-Copy3%20(more%20realistic%20noise)_20_2.png):

 <a name="figure1"></a>
 ![Figure 1](notebooks/7b.%20test%20new%20(fixed!)%20and%20ip_diffim%20dipole%20fitting%20on%20same%20sources-Copy3%20(more%20realistic%20noise)_files/7b.%20test%20new%20(fixed!)%20and%20ip_diffim%20dipole%20fitting%20on%20same%20sources-Copy3%20(more%20realistic%20noise)_20_2.png)

-Note in all figures, including this one, "New" refers to the "pure python" dipole fitting routine, and "Old" refers to the fitting in the `ip_diffim` code.
+Note in all figures, including this one, "New" refers to the "pure python" dipole fitting routine, and "Old" refers to the fitting in the existing `dipoleMeasurement` code.

 A primary result of comparisons of both dipole fitting routines showed that if unconstrained, they would have difficulty finding accurate fluxes (and separations) at separations smaller than ~1 FWHM.
 This is best shown [here](notebooks/7b.%20test%20new%20(fixed!)%20and%20ip_diffim%20dipole%20fitting%20on%20same%20sources-Copy3%20(more%20realistic%20noise)_files/7b.%20test%20new%20(fixed!)%20and%20ip_diffim%20dipole%20fitting%20on%20same%20sources-Copy3%20(more%20realistic%20noise)_23_1.png), which shows the fitted dipole fluxes as a function of dipole separation for a number of realizations per separation (and input flux of 3000).